• Skip to primary navigation

 Kyoto abura soba

-A fun and easy way to introduce a new culture to the children.
+A fun and easy way to introduce a new culture to children.
 This is a terrific tour of the energetic Shibuya neighborhood, packed with iconic sites and a great opportunity to try Japanese food (and quite kid-friendly).

 Highly recommended if you can only do one tour during your family trip to Tokyo and a perfect way to explore Shibuya for kids!